csc301-fall2014/CSC301H1F-L5101-Home/README.md

 This page will contain general information and important announcements, please make sure to visit it regularly.

 # Important Announcement

-1. __Monday, Sept 29, tutorial__.
-   Please attend the tutorial section you are registered for.
-That is, either GB120 (Sukwon), AP120 (Jeff), or WB144 (Kaiwen).
-2. We will publish the handout for your project on Wednesday evening.
+We will publish the handout for your project on Wednesday evening.
 Please register for a team by __Wednesday, Oct 1, at 9 pm__, by adding your __GitHub username__ to [this doc](https://docs.google.com/spreadsheets/d/17pZEmkDKshsDHVQoYVQJ1OjFYvyEHyYSyICqqUDRMxg/edit?usp=sharing).
 Please notice that this is a __strict deadline__, with a zero tolerance policy.
  * If you don't register by the deadline, you will not be able to participate in phase 1 of the project (and receive a mark of 0 for this phase).
  * If you register with anything other than your GitHub username, you will not be able to participate in phase 1 of the project (and receive a mark of 0 for this phase).
  * If you register with the wrong GitHub username, you will not be able to participate in phase 1 of the project (and receive a mark of 0 for this phase).

 ## General Info ##